LordJmw/Projek_AI/readme.md

 npm install
 ```

-### 3️⃣ Set Up The Environment Variables
+### :three Set Up The Environment Variables
-create a .env file in both folder to configure it properly
+create a .env file in both folders to configure it properly
 For the Backend (/personal-trainer-ai-backend/.env):
 ```sh
 DB_NAME=yourdatabase